 Their generous hospitality and clean heartedness will remain with us forever.
 It was such a unique adventure, sights that we had not seen before.
 In terms of things that that could be improved, in all honesty I don't think we could spot any!

 Botanical: Unique Biosphere Of Western China

-After years of trekking through China's most pristine epicenters of plant endemism, we are now expert at designing unique botanically-themed trips throughout Yunnan and Sichuan. n May 2015 for example, in partnership with the N.Z.
-Rhododendron Society, we designed and lead a pioneering expedition into the wild borderlands of Burma and Tibet to hunt for new hybrid species of rhododendron, ultimately classifying over 100 varieties of flower.
+After years of trekking through China's most pristine epicenters of plant endemism, we are now expert at designing unique botanically-themed trips throughout Yunnan and Sichuan.
+In May 2015 for example, in partnership with the N.Z.
+Rhododendron Society, we designed and lead a pioneering expedition into the wild borderlands of Burma and Tibet to hunt for new hybrid species of rhododendron, ultimately classifying over 100 varieties of flowers.

 I embarked on one of Whistling Arrow's botanical adventures in June 2015 and found it to be extremely well organised and managed.
 We discovered very remote areas probably not explored since the great plant explorers were in the area in the late 1800's and early 1900's.